YoonadiMon/shipmentManagementProgram/README.md

    - Run the program and create a new account or log in with an existing one.
    - Navigate through the menu to place orders, track shipments, or provide feedback.

-2. **For Admins**:
+2. **For Admin**:
-   - Log in using the admin credentials provided above.
+   - Log in using the admin credentials written in the program.
    - Access administrative functionalities to monitor and manage system operations.

+2. **For Driver**:
+   - Log in using the driver credentials given by the admin.
+   - Access driver-related functionalities to carry out shipping operations.

 ## Key Functions
 ### User Features